TENAQUIP Selects Egain For Digital Customer Service

-(MENAFN- ForPressRelease) Sunnyvale, CA (December 12, 2023): eGain Corporation (NASDAQ: EGAN), the knowledge automation platform for customer engagement, announced that TENAQUIP Limited, a leading distributor of industrial supplies, selected eGain for digital customer service (DCS).
+(MENAFN- GlobeNewsWire - Nasdaq) SUNNYVALE, Calif., Dec.
+12, 2023 (GLOBE NEWSWIRE) -- eGain Corporation (NASDAQ: EGAN ), the knowledge automation platform for customer engagement, announced that TENAQUIP Limited, a leading distributor of industrial supplies, selected eGain for digital customer service (DCS).

 One of Canada's Best Managed Companies, TENAQUIP is committed to providing exceptional customer service, appropriately named“Signature Service,” to match the high quality of products they distribute.